tnfy-link/backend/README.md

 ## 📝 API Documentation

-API documentation is available through Swagger UI at the `/docs` endpoint when the service is running.
+API documentation is available through Swagger UI at https://tnfy-link.github.io/backend/ and at the `/api/v1/docs` endpoint of the backend.

 ### Shorten URL
 ```http